First and Second Years

 - Work closely with the faculty members in your academic subfield (especially the convener) and the Director of Graduate Studies.
 Along with the matriculation committee, they assist students in the formulation of the first year of their programs and with the choice of courses.

-- Complete at least one language requirement by the beginning of the second year of study or your funding will be revoked until the language is passed.
+- Complete at least one language requirement by the beginning of the second year of study.
 Students must pass foreign language competency exams prior to taking preliminary exams.
 See modern languages exam procedures.

 Third and Fourth Years